-Head to Heal Project
+Head to Heal Initiative

-SEGMENTAL BREATHING AWARENESS
+SEGMENTAL BREATHING AWARENESS EXERCISE

 Find a quiet and comfortable space.
 Sit upright cross-legged or sit upright on a chair with your feet flat on the floor.
 Remember to maintain an upright posture with your eyes lightly closed throughout the exercise.
 Pay attention to how the breath travels in your body.